drasi-project/docs/docs/content/solution-developer/sources/_index.md

   - ...
 ```

-The **source-id** must be unique within the scope of the Reactive Graph envionment, and is the ID used in a Continuous Query definition to describe which Sources the Continuous Query uses as input.
+The **source-id** must be unique within the scope of the Drasi envionment, and is the ID used in a Continuous Query definition to describe which Sources the Continuous Query uses as input.

-The following sections describe the configuration of the Source types currently supported by Reactive Graph.
+The following sections describe the configuration of the Source types currently supported by Drasi.

 ## Azure Cosmos DB Gremlin API Source